miguel-mach-eight/NBASearch/README.md

 ### Algorithm

-The program works with a nested for loop that sums all posible combinations of two NBA players' height.
-Following these cycles, the program searches for all matches.
-Two If statements give the final output, either finding a definite amount of pairs or declaring a lack of them, prompting to try again with a different number.
+The program works with a Divide and conquer Algorithm searching for all posible combinations of two NBA players' height.
+This algorithm is an improved version of the initial code, which followed a naive implementation.

 ## Authors